Username Password

 Jim Thompson

 Virginia Tech head coach Jim Thompson has known nothing but success during his coaching career.
-Thompson, entering his sixth year at Tech, led the Hokies to consecutive appearances in the NCAA Tournament in his first two years at the helm then guidedth 2002 squad back to the tournament.
-In his first season, Thompson's Hokies advanced to the NCAA Sweet Sixteen for the first time in school history and recorded a 22-7 record.
+Thompson, in his 14th year at Tech, has led the Hokies to the NCAA Tournament eight times, including the last four seasons.
+In his first season, Thompson’s Hokies advanced to the NCAA Sweet Sixteen for the first time in school history, and recorded a 22-7 worksheet.

-Prior to Anderson, Thompson served as the Assistant Women's Coach at the University of Alabama at Tuscaloosa.
+Prior to his time at Anderson, Thompson served as the assistant women’s coach at the University of Alabama at Tuscaloosa.
 Working under Karen Gaiser, Thompson gained his first experience with managing a nationally recognized tennis program.

-Before entering coaching, Thompson competed successfully on the professional circuit throughout the United States, Europe, Australia, and North Africa.
+Before entering coaching, Thompson competed successfully and earned ATP points on the professional circuit throughout the United States, Europe, Australia and North Africa.

-As a collegiate player, Thompson held the number one position on the Davidson College Men's tennis team from 1986-1988 and was captain in 1987 and 1988.
+As a collegiate player, Thompson held the number one position on the Davidson College men’s tennis team from 1986 to 1988 and was captain in 1987 and 1988.
 In 1987, he won the Southern Conference Indoor Championships and was twice awarded the Southern Conference Sportsmanship award.
-During the summer of 1987, Thompson won the USTA National Championships in Augusta, Georgia in both singles and doubles and finished runner-up in the National Championships in Virginia Beach, Virginia.
-Thompson's success as a player continued after college as he achieved a Southern Sectional ranking of #2 in 1993 in the 25 and over age division.
+During the summer of 1987, Thompson won the USTA National Championships in Augusta, Ga., in both singles and doubles and finished runner-up in the National Championships in Virginia Beach, Va.
+Thompson’s success as a player continued after college as he achieved a Southern No. 2 sectional ranking in 1993 in the 25-and-over age division.

-Thompson has been married for seven years to his wife B'easy and they have a six-year old daughter, Sophie and a son, Frank, born on Nov.
-13, 2002.
+Thompson has been married for 14 years to his wife B’easy and they have a 14-year-old daughter, Sophia, a 9-year-old son, Frank, and a 6-year-old daughter, Ginsey.